I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 スクリーンショット 2026-01-29 午前11.56.58.png

-When I clicked on it, it showed me the cause - that there was no member role to execute.
+When clicked, it showed me the cause - missing member roles preventing execution.

 Unable to assume the Orchestrator Member Role (SO0111-ASR-Orchestrator-Member) in account 111111111111.
 Please verify that the automated-security-response-member-roles stack is deployed in the account and the Orchestrator Member Role is valid.